DuxfordSBD/duxfordsbd.github.io/pages/pages-root-folder/index.md

   title: "About the Derby"
   url: '/about/'
   image: widget-1.jpg
   text: "The Duxford Soapbox Derby was established in 2013 to raise money for Cancer Research UK in memory of Phill Hill.
-To date we have raised {{total_raised}}!
+To date we have raised %%TOTAL_RAISED%%!
 The main event is a wonderful chaotic dash around the village by would be grand prix stars racing in anything from a wheelbarrow to an old iron bath"
 widget2:
   title: "Taking part"
   url: '/participating'